Azure/azure-sdk-for-js/sdk/mediaservices/media-analytics-edge/README.md

 To invoke a graph method on your device you need to first define the request using the lva sdk.
 Then send that method request using the iot sdk's `CloudToDeviceMethod`

 ```
+const cli = Client.fromConnectionString(connectionString); //This is an Azure IoT hub client
 const setGraphTopRequest =  createMediaGraphTopologySetRequest(graphTopology);
 const setRequestResult2 = await cli.invokeDeviceMethod(device_id, module_id, {
       methodName: setGraphTopRequest.MethodName,